UQ-RCC/hpc-docs/guides/conda-environment.md

 - `anaconda3`
 - `miniconda3`

 Several versions are available as modules on Bunya.
-Use `module avail conda` and/or `module avail miniforge` to check on current versions available.
+Use `module avail anaconda miniconda miniforge` to check on current versions available.

 ```
 anaconda3/2022.05